Caldon Canal: Description

-The canal begins at Etruria, next to the top lock of the Stoke flight on the Trent & Mersey canal.
+The canal begins at Etruria, Staffordshire, next to the top lock of the Stoke flight on the Trent & Mersey canal.
 A statue of James Brindley, the engineer for the Trent & Mersey main line, stands near the junction.
 Following the course of the infant River Trent, the waterway climbs to a summit level at Stockton Brook, which carries it over the watershed between the Trent and Churnet Valleys.
 Thereafter the canal descends through locks at Hazelhurst and then Cheddleton, into an initially broad flood plain.

 At about a mile above Consall Forge, at Oak Meadow Ford Lock, the canal locks down into the River Churnet for about a mile; the reason for this is that the valley at this point is too narrow to accommodate both canal and river.
 High river levels can prevent vessels from using this section.
 At Consall Forge, river and canal part company again, and the canal, which is now only wide enough for a single boat, continues its rural journey to Froghall.
 The final section, built after the main construction was finished, includes the 76 yd Froghall Tunnel, which has limited headroom, immediately followed by Froghall Basin.